How does running an electric car in winter work?

 Pretty much all EV's have a preheat function.
 Not only does this make for a more comfortable journey, but preheating the cabin before you set off uses less battery power than doing it on the move.
 Most EVs have a pre-heating (also called preconditioning).
 This allows you to heat up the car while it's still plugged in, meaning you can set off with a toasty cabin without compromising on range.
 By using the preheat function you’re not just warming the cabin either, you’re pre-heating the batteries so they’re at their most efficient temperature as soon as you set off.

 Whilst driving you can use your heated seats and steering wheel (if you have them) as these are much more efficient ways of keeping warm than using the main heating, ventilation & air conditioning (HVAC) system in your car.
-This will preserve your battery life and keep the energy focused on range.
+This will preserve your battery efficiency and keep the energy focused on range.

 Use regenerative braking